MaleeshaNethmi/MaleeshaNethmi/README.md

 - 🔭 I’m currently working on **Restaurant Recommendation System**

-- 🌱 I’m currently learning **I’m currently learning React.JS,Algorithms and Machine Learning with Python**
+- 🌱 I’m currently learning React.JS,Algorithms and Machine Learning with Python**

 - 📫 How to reach me **mnethmi27@gmail.com**